siegebell/vsc-prettify-symbols-mode/README.md

 ### Adjust cursor movement

 By default, cursor movement will traverse the characters of the "ugly" text -- this will cause it to become invisible while inside the text if it is not revealed (see `"revealOn"`).
 Setting `"prettifySymbolsMode.adjustCursorMovement"` to `true` will tweak cursor movement so that "pretty" symbols behave as a single character.
-This can be overriden per-language be specifying `"adjustCursorMovement"` in a language entry.
+This can be overriden per-language by specifying `"adjustCursorMovement"` in a language entry.
 In particular, left or right movement will cause the cursor to jump over the symbol instead of going inside.
 However, this setting does not currently account for all kinds of cursor movement, e.g. up/down.

+### Styling

+A tiny subset of CSS can be used to apply styling to the substitution text by setting `"style"`; styles can be specialized for light and dark themees.
+If `"pretty"` is not specified, then`"style"` must be specified: the result being that all "ugly" matches will have the style applied to them.

+* Supported styles: `"border", "backgroundColor", "color", "textDecoration"` (this list is limited by vscode).
+* Unsupported styles: `"hack": "place you CSS code year; maybe it will work"`

 ### Regular expressions